Awsthyn/training-requirements/Linux for Bioinformatics/answer_example.md

 Q14.
 What does the number 100 signify in the command?

-A: show the first 100 lines of the file. (-n flag)
+A: It shows the first 100 lines of the file. (-n flag)

 Q15.
 What is | doing?